Live Liver Donation Frequently Asked Questions

-The donor will be seen for a follow-up visit by the surgeon 2 to 3 weeks after donation, then again at one year & two years after donation.
-Donors should have routine annual medical exams with their local doctor, There are no special diets or medicines that need to be taken after liver donation.
+The donor will be seen for a follow-up visit by the surgeon 2 to 3 weeks after donation, then again at one year and two years after donation.
+Live liver donors should have routine annual medical exams with their local doctor, There are no special diets or medicines that need to be taken after live liver donation.

 How long is the living liver donor in the hospital and out of work?

-- The hospital stay after donor surgery is on average five to eight days.
+- Recovery from living liver donation is different for each donor, but the average hospital stay after live liver donor surgery is five to eight days.

-- If the donor has a desk job, he/she may be able to return to work sooner than patients with a more physically demanding job.
+- If the live liver donor has a desk job, he/she may be able to return to work sooner than patients with a more physically demanding job.

-What are the risks involved with being a living donor?
+What are the risks involved with being a living liver donor?

 - Blood clots in the legs or lung